jes/scamp-cpu/README.md

 work to be done on the compiler, it can now compile itself from within the emulator.

 I have written quite a lot of the kernel (see `kernel/`).
 It can do most of the system calls.
 It needs more error-checking, bounds-checking, etc..
-It can load programs off a filesystem stored on a block device and execute them, but obviously only in the emulator since the real CPU doesn't exist yet.
+It can load programs off a filesystem stored on a block device and execute them, in real hardware.

 I'm currently designing the PCBs: